frankyso/ion-input-validator/README.md

 ### required
 The field under validation must be present in the input data and not empty.

+### alpha
+The field under validation must be entirely alphabetic characters.

 ### alpha_num
 The field under validation must be entirely alpha-numeric characters.